 by Lucas Rockwood

-Chaturanga Dandasana (half push up pose shown below) is one of the more challenging yoga poses you’ll find taught in nearly every class.
+Chaturanga Dandasana (half push up pose shown in the photo) is one of the more challenging yoga poses you’ll find taught in nearly every class.
 Ideally, the bent elbows align in the same horizontal plane as the shoulders and in the same vertical plane as the wrists with a perfect 90-degree angle; but in reality, most students collapse as they rush through the pose.

 Common misalignments include: swooping arch in the back, humped upper back, rounded shoulders, and elbows that are bent too deeply.
 This “half pushup” movement looks and sounds as simple as can be, but it demands the balanced strength of the entire body so it’s a tricky one to master.